Source: 2017 Blueprint Annual Report

 It asks for a sustained and collaborative partnership among schools, parents, and community to lead the change effort to help create systemic change in our region and transform educational outcomes.

 The vision of goal four is about culture change in our region.
 It is about the sense of personal accountability and collective will to see all children as part of “our family” and view all students as assets and our greatest resources whose preparation for academic and career success is important for the future prosperity of our region.

 - The regional attendance campaign Missing School Matters has returned $33 million dollars in savings to Central Texas school districts since its launch in 2011.1

 - In the largest in-school immunization campaign in the State of Texas, 52,441 vaccines were administered in 2016 in 396 elementary, middle and high schools in 17 districts in Central Texas and beyond.

 - 64 positive, data-driven education stories were placed in Central Texas media to expand discourse on education.

 - Missing School Matters

-Since 2011, the Missing School Matters campaign has been promoting a culture of student attendance in our region.
-The campaign focuses on “triple bottom line” positive impact: students need to be present in the classroom to learn, teachers need consistency of attendance to effectively teach, and school districts need state funding that is based on attendance to provide precious resources and services to all students.
+Since 2011, the Missing School Matters campaign has returned $33 Million Dollars to schools districts in Central Texas through a drop in student absenteeism in the region.
+The campaign promotes a culture of student attendance in our region, and focuses on “triple bottom line” positive impact: students need to be present in the classroom to learn, teachers need consistency of attendance to effectively teach, and school districts need state funding that is based on attendance to provide precious resources and services to all students.

 Link for material: